Fuglede-Kadison Determinants and Sofic Entropy: Introduction

 with equality if $m=n.$ \end{theorem} We remark that it follows automatically from the preceding theorem and the techniques of Li-Thom that if one proves a totally general Yuzvinski\v\i\ addition formula for $f$-invariant entropy for actions of free groups, then automatically one equates the $f$-invariant entropy of an algebraic action with the $L^{2}$-torsion of the dual module.

 Combining with our previous work in \cite{Me4}, as well as the techniques given in \cite{LiLiang}, we have an application related to metric mean dimension of actions.
 For the definition of metric mean dimension of an action $\Gamma\actson X$ on a compact metrizable space $X$, denoted $\mdim_{\Sigma,M}(X,\Gamma)$, see \cite{Li}.
-It is an open problem as to whether or not every action with zero metric mean dimension can be ``built" out of actions with zero metric mean dimension.
-We show this is the case for many algebraic actions.
+It is clear from the definition that if $h_{\Sigma}(\widehat{A},\Gamma)<\infty,$ then $\mdim_{\Sigma,M}(X,\Gamma)=0.$ It is an open problem as to whether or not every action with zero metric mean dimension can be ``built" out of actions with finite entropy (to be precise, it is an open problem if every it is an open problem if every action with zero metric mean dimension is an inverse limit of actions with finite entropy).
+We use our results to show that for algebraic actions coming from finitely presented $\ZZ(\Gamma)$-modules zero metric mean dimension is equivalent to finite topological entropy.

 \begin{theorem} Let $\Gamma$ be a countable discrete sofic group with sofic approximation $\Sigma.$ Let $A$ be a finitely presented $\ZZ(\Gamma)$-module.
-Then $h_{\Sigma}(\widehat{A},\Gamma)<\infty$ if and only if $\mdim_{\Sigma,M}(\widehat{A},\Gamma)<\infty.$ \end{theorem}
+Then $h_{\Sigma}(\widehat{A},\Gamma)<\infty$ if and only if $\mdim_{\Sigma,M}(\widehat{A},\Gamma)=0.$ \end{theorem}

-In many cases, we can replace the assumption in the preceding theorem that $A$ is finitely-presented with $A$ being finitely-generated.
+In many cases, we can replace the assumption in the preceding theorem that $A$ is finitely presented with $A$ being finitely generated.
 This is related to whether or not $\Gamma$ satisfies the Atiyah conjecture (see Section \ref{S:apply}).

 Let us briefly summarize the differences between our proof of Theorem \ref{T:FKD} and previous proofs of special cases of Theorem \ref{T:FKD}.
 To simplify the discussion, we stick to the principal case, so fix a $f\in\ZZ(\Gamma).$ We only summarize the proof of